"...her sign language classes are fantastic. She's full of energy, knowledgeable, and a very talented musician."

 For Babies Communication Skill Development:

-Music paired with Signing, underscores the feeling and communication in our signing, making it a holistic, happy, fun learning experience for babies.
+Signing especially with music, engages and underscores the feeling and communication in our signing, making it a holistic, happy, fun learning experience for babies.

 Sunshine Baby Sign & Music is a wonderful class to experience with your baby.

-A fun, active interactive class designed with the whole child in mind.
+A fun, active interactive class designed to support babies developing language and communication skills.
 Engaging, live music, sign songs and chants, creative sensory and developmental play all infused with positive reinforcement and encouragement to your child.

 This enriched, baby-loves-it mix, carefully structured to engage your baby and child, makes learning to sign with your baby easy and fun!